 Notice that some of the variables have a wide range of values (like the Amount variable).
 In order to get all variables in an equivalent range, we subtract the mean and divide by the standard deviation such that the distribution of the values is normalized:

 Okay, now it is time for some action!
 We will first define the model (the Logistic Regression model) and then loop through a train and test set which have approximately the same Class distribution.
 First, we train the model by the train set and then valide the results with the test set.
 The StratisfiedShuffleSplit makes sure that the Class variable has roughly the same distribution in both the train set and the test set.
 The random state specification makes sure that the result is deterministic: in other words, we will get the same results if we would run the analysis again.
 The normalization is done for both the train set and test set.
 If this was done before the split, some information of the test set would be used in the normalization of the train set and this is not fair since the test set is not completely unseen then.
 The following code does the job:

 This results into the following:

 precision recall f1-score support 0 1.00 1.00 1.00 142158 1 0.88 0.61 0.72 246 avg / total 1.00 1.00 1.00 142404

 This is actually a great result!
 The 0 classes (transactions without fraud) are predicted with 100% precision and recall.
 It has some issues with detecting the 1 classes (transactions which are fraudulent).
 It can predict fraud with 88% precision.
 This means that 12% of the transactions which are fraudulent remain undetected by the system.
 But, 88% is still quite good!

+This machine learning fraud detection tutorial showed how to tackle the problem of credit card fraud detection using machine learning.
 It is fairly easy to come up with a simple model, implement it in Python and get great results for the Credit Card Fraud Detection task on Kaggle.
 If you have any questions or comments, feel free to ask in the comment section below!